With You (Davido song)

-"With You" is a song by Nigerian-American singer and songwriter Davido, featuring fellow Nigerian singer Omah Lay.
-It was released via Columbia Records on 18 April 2025.
-It is the seventeenth track from the 5ive album.
-In the United Kingdom, the song debuted at number 4 on the UK Afrobeats Singles Chart.
+"With You" is a song by Nigerian-American singer and songwriter Davido, featuring Nigerian singer Omah Lay.
+It was released by Davido Music Worldwide, Columbia Records, and Sony Music Entertainment on 18 April 2025, as the seventeenth track from the former's fifth studio album 5ive.
+In the United Kingdom, the song debuted at number 4 on the UK Afrobeats Singles chart.